 ……….the sports commentator is heard saying “Once again the final score is Southern Florida 27 and Georgia Tech 24.
 To nobody’s surprise, the game MVP is Marc Stevens.
 He lived up to all of the hype with ten catches for 167 yards and two touchdowns, including the game winner.
 Whatever happened to the Sports Illustrated jinx?”

-I will soon be Publishing my latest book Family of Friends, the third in the trilogy following, “8” Center Field in New York, 1951-1957 and Dopey Bastid.
+I will soon be Publishing my latest book Framily (friends considered family, the third in the trilogy following, “8” Center Field in New York, 1951-1957 and Dopey Bastid.
 The title was changed to the current cover moniker last November.
-For almost a year prior I had thought I would be using a title which I fashioned […]
+For almost a year prior I had thought I would be using a title which I […]

 “The sports and the events contrast nicely, making the volume a pleasant reading experience.
 Saulino is a former engineering executive who has written two previous books about sports.
 He effectively applies his considerable sports knowledge to offer credible takes on the events he presents.
 Saulino can write good dialogue and create believable settings.
 Readers will […]

 ” There’s some fun stuff in Dopey bastid.
 Many of the interactions are genuinely amusing and evocative of New York in that time period, and the author’s perspective on legendary sports figures is engaging.”